 CHP systems vary by size and type ranging from 5 kW to 250 MW and from large industrial and utility scale systems to small scale systems like multi-family housing, data centers, and hotels.

-The Combined Heat and Power Technical Assistance Partnership, or CHP TAP is a part of the US Department of Energy.
+The On Site Energy Generation Technical Assistance Partnership, or CHP TAP is a part of the US Department of Energy.
 The programs span across ten regions in the United States and its territories.
 The TAPs are comprised of subject matter experts in several fields.
 CHP TAPs do provide fact-based, non-engineering support and education on CHP, conduct stakeholder engagement, and provide technical assistance to determine the technical feasibility of CHP.
 If you are trying to determine whether CHP is viable on one of your sites, contact your local CHP TAP.